rit-construct-makerspace/makerspace-docs/docs/​Policies & Guidances/Makerspace Policies.md

 ## Access to Spaces

 All makerspaces are available to all [makers](#permitted-users) when designated as open by staff.
-The official open hours the makerspaces can be found at [make.rit.edu](https://make.rit.edu), but it is at the discretion of staff in that moment if a makerspace is opened or closed.
+The official open hours the makerspaces can be found at [make.rit.edu](https://make.rit.edu), but it is at the discretion of on-duty staff in that moment if a makerspace is opened or closed.

 Makerspaces are closed in observance of university holidays, snow days, and other such events that result in a university closure.